Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 While this corrects our circle, the entire `RenderArea` is now restrained in size, making this solution unviable for applications where we need a `RenderArea` to fill its entire area regardless of its aspect ratio.

-The other way to correct the issue to modify our circle when `RenderArea` changes shape.
+The other way to correct the issue is to modify our circle when `RenderArea` changes shape.
 This is made possible by the `resize` signal of `RenderArea`, which is emitted whenever ts allocated area changes:

-`resize` requries a signal handler with the following signature:
+`resize` requires a signal handler with the following signature:
 ```julia
 (::RenderArea, width::Integer, height::Integer, [::Data_t]) -> void
 ```
-Where `width` and `height` are the new size of the `RenderArea` widget, in pixels.
+Where `width` and `height` are the new sizes of the `RenderArea` widget, in pixels.

 Using this information and some simple geometry, we can change the x- and y-radius dynamically, whenever the `RenderArea` changes aspect ratio: